 Synaptics to Report First Quarter Fiscal 2023 Results on November 3, 2022

-/EIN News/ -- SAN JOSE, Calif., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Synaptics® Incorporated (Nasdaq: SYNA) today announced that it will report financial results for the first quarter of fiscal 2023 on Thursday, November 3, 2022 after the close of market.
+SAN JOSE, Calif., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Synaptics® Incorporated SYNA today announced that it will report financial results for the first quarter of fiscal 2023 on Thursday, November 3, 2022 after the close of market.
 The Company will host a corresponding conference call for analysts and investors at 2:00 p.m.
 PT (5:00 p.m.
 ET), during which management may discuss forward-looking information.

 To participate on the live call, analysts and investors should pre-register at Synaptics Q1 FY2023 Earnings Call Registration. (https://register.vevent.com/register/BI679cd13c31b84f16aafb15ba8bdd957d)